SciPost/SciPost/README.rst

 This repository carries the entire codebase for the `scipost.org <https://scipost.org>`__ scientific publication portal.

+Relevant documentation can be found in the ``docs`` folder of this repository.

 ********************
 Project organization
 ********************

-SciPost's core development and maintenance team:

-* `Jean-Sébastien Caux <https://jscaux.org>`__ [project leader]
-* Jorran de Wit
+The SciPost project is under the leadership of
+`Prof. Jean-Sébastien Caux <https://jscaux.org>`__.

+Composition of the tech-side team is detailed in the ``docs/team`` page.

-Bug reports, issues,
-suggestions and ideas can be emailed to techsupport@scipost.org.
+Bug reports, issues, suggestions and ideas can be emailed to techsupport@scipost.org.

 License